ethanforvest/thumbsup/README.md

-# Thumbnail Generator CLI Tool
+# Thumbsup 👍

-A command-line interface (CLI) tool for generating thumbnails from video files.
-The tool allows you to list files in a directory, generate thumbnails for video files, and specify custom frame extraction points.
+`thumbsup` is a command-line tool for generating thumbnails from video files.
+It supports various video formats and allows you to capture frames from specified positions within the video.
+Ideal for quickly creating snapshots from videos for previews or documentation.

 ## Features

-- **List Directory Contents**: View detailed information about files and directories.
+- **List Directory Contents**: Display information about files and directories, including sizes.
-- **Generate Thumbnails**: Automatically extract frames from video files at specified intervals.
+- **Generate Thumbnails**: Create thumbnail images from videos in specified formats.
-- **Supported Formats**: `.mp4`, `.mov`, `.mkv`.

-## Requirements

-- Python 3.11+
-- OpenCV (cv2) library
+- **Flexible Frame Extraction**: Capture frames at specified percentages of the video's duration.
+- **Customizable Output**: Specify the output directory and file formats to process.

 ## Installation

-First, make sure you have Python 3.11+ installed on your system.
-Then, install the required dependencies:
+You can install `thumbsup` via `pip`:

 ```bash
 pip install thumbsup